 Why is that?

-How much is known about my bank accounts?
+How much does the taxman know about my bank accounts?

 There isn’t much information in National Bank’s database, just a list of your bank accounts.
 That list helps the taxman when he wants to investigate your bank accounts, but he can only get that list if he has indications of tax fraud or if he has indications that your spending is higher than the income you declared.
 What is more, he must give you a chance to volunteer that information.

-The list of bank accounts helps the tax man identify the banks where you have accounts ; he can contact them to investigate these accounts.
-There is no information about the money on your accounts, but that is probably just a matter of time (see Nowhere to hide).
+The list of bank accounts helps the tax man identify the banks where you have accounts; he can then contact them to investigate these accounts.
+There is no information about the money on your accounts with the National Bank but it is just a matter of time before the overseas bank reports that information via his own tax authorities (see Nowhere to hide).

 Please note that life insurance is normally not taxable in Belgium.
 “Branch 21” policies are an alternative for savings accounts and they are tax-free if taken out for more than 8 years.
 “Branch 23” policies (“insurance wrappers”) are linked to investment funds and they can go up and down.
 The gains are tax-free.